al-c95/IoTWeatherStation/detailed_design.md

 ## User Interface
 The user interface is built with React.JS.
 It communicates with the weather-core web server using the REST API and Server-Sent Events.

-REQ-DX - The user interface will display current conditions, which are the latest values of temperature, humidity, precipitation, wind, and their timestamps, obtained from the web server via Server-Sent Events.
+REQ-DX - The user interface will display current conditions, which are the latest values of temperature, humidity, dew point, precipitation, wind, and their timestamps, obtained from the web server via Server-Sent Events.

 REQ-DX - The user interface will display weather station metadata, including: